<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 2. Frostbite—Occurs when the skin and tissue freezes

-What Can Be Done to Protect Workers from the Cold?
+7 Tips from OSHA to Protect Workers from the Cold

 Training on the signs of cold stress and other safe work practices are important steps to prevent cold-related illnesses.
-Here are seven tips from OSHA to protect worker safety:
+Here are seven tips from the Occupational Safety and Health Administration (OSHA) to protect worker safety:

 1. Train employees on the symptoms of cold stress